isomerpages/moe-kentridgesec/pages/Registration for 2026 Sec 1.md

 <p>Class allocation for your child/ward will be available on Parents Gateway
 from <strong>23 December 2025 (Tuesday)</strong>.
 We seek your understanding
 that minor adjustments may still occur thereafter.</p>
-<p>As there may be student movement due to transfer cases, we seek your understanding
-that there may be changes in the Form Class allocation.
-All Form Class allocation will only be finalised after the school term begins.</p>
 <p>You will also be notified via Parents Gateway if your child/ ward is eligible
 to offer core subjects under SBB at a more demanding level, or Higher Mother Tongue Languages HCL/HML.
 Please check the SBB and MTL sections below for